microbiome/OMA/README.md

 ## Deployment

-The book release version is automatically built and deployed from the `devel` branch to the `gh-pages` branch using GitHub Actions.
+The canonical release book is published on Bioconductor.
+This repository still builds the book from the `devel` branch, but the GitHub Pages copy now redirects to the Bioconductor release.

 You can also preview it locally after _cloning_ this Github repository.
-This is useful if you want to suggest improvements to the material.
-You can also use this to test the build before making a pull request to add your new changes to the official release.
+This is useful if you want to suggest improvements to the material or test the build before making a pull request.

 Building and viewing the book locally involves the following steps: